 addondirectoryrepresents the directory for the addon domain.

-Do not use the addon domain's name for the new account.
+Do not use the addon domain's name as the new account name.

-Run the following commands to change to the
+Run the following commands to navigate to the

 /home/backup-usernamedirectory and uncompress the backup:

-This commands extracts the backup to either the
+These commands extract the backup file's contents to either the

 Run the following command to add the

 Import the databases.

 Perform the following steps to import the databases: